-The thickness in mm of the body of the sail shall be indelibly marked by the manufacturer, together with his signature, stamp, and date near the peak point.
+turer, together with his signature, stamp, and date near the peak point.

+6.3 Mainsail

+6.3.1 Identification

-- 6.2.3 For the purpose of repairing a sail, ply different to the ply of the body of the sail may be used up to a limit of one panel or one secondary reinforcement. - 6.3 Mainsail - 6.3.1 Identification - 6.3.1.1 The class insignia shall conform with the dimensions and requirements as detailed in the diagram in CR 2.7.1 and be placed in accordance with the diagram contained in Sail Plan Sheet 4/5.
+6.3.1.1 The class insignia shall conform with the dimensions and requirements as detailed in the diagram in CR 2.7.1 and be placed in accordance with the diagram contained in Sail Plan Sheet 4/5.
 No part of the class insignia shall extend beyond 1000 mm of the peak point.
+The class insignia shall be placed back to back on both sides of the sail.

+The ply fibres shall be of polyester or cotton.

+6.3.3 Construction

-The class insignia shall be placed back to back on both sides of the sail. - 6.3.2 Materials.
-The ply fibres shall be of polyester or cotton. - 6.3.3 Construction - 6.3.3.1 The construction shall be: soft sail, single ply sail. - 6.3.3.2 The body of the sail shall consist of the same woven ply throughout. - 6.3.3.3 The sail shall have two batten pockets in the leech.
+- 6.3.3.1 The construction shall be: soft sail, single ply sail. - 6.3.3.2 The body of the sail shall consist of the same woven ply throughout. - 6.3.3.3 The sail shall have two batten pockets in the leech.
 Local widening for batten insertion (if any) shall be on the upper edge of the batten pockets.
-The outer end of the batten pockets shall be parallel to the leech at that point. - 6.3.3.4 The leech shall not deviate more than +5/-10 mm from a straight line between: - a. the peak point and the intersection of the leech and the upper edge of the top batten pocket.
+The outer end of the batten pockets shall be parallel to the leech at that point. - 6.3.3.4 The leech shall not deviate more than +5/-10 mm from a straight line between: - a. the peak point and the intersection of the leech and the upper edge of the top bat-

-- b.
-The intersection of the leech and the lower edge of the top batten pocket on the intersection of the leech and the upper edge of the lower batten pocket. - c.
-The clew point and intersection of the leech and the lower edge of the lower batten pocket.
+- ten pocket. - The intersection of the leech and the lower edge of the top batten pocket on the b. intersection of the leech and the upper edge of the lower batten pocket. - The clew point and intersection of the leech and the lower edge of the lower batten pocket.